 The subject of the e-mail message, we get from MailItem’s Subject property.
 Now we will add the code to display the selected Mail item’s Subject.

 Step 4.
 Putting everything in the code.
 And the code looks like below:

 Step 5.
 Let’s re-build & Run our Project.
-Visual Studio open the Outlook application; and display the “Show Subject” button what we have added through our Add-in.
-Click on the Button, and you will see the message box displaying with the selected mail Subject.
+Visual Studio opens the Outlook application; display the “Show Subject” button that we have added through our Add-in.
+Click on the button, and you will see the message box displaying the selected mail Subject.

-If you not selected any mail message, clicking on Button doesn’t show anything.
+- If you have not selected any mail message, clicking on the Button doesn’t show anything.

 I hope, you like this article.
-Please give the comments in below Comments section.
+Please give the comments in the below comments section.